CAIsr/DigitalControlServer/README.md

 through UNIX socket is available.
 BananaCam has been written in C and it wrap gphoto2 with new functionnalities and socket control.
 An interface can easily control the Digital Control ServernaCam local/remote server by sending specific messages.
-This application is based on BananaCam developed by OliverNicolini @ Centre for Advanced Imaging.
+This application is based on BananaCam developed by OliverNicolini and Adam @ Centre for Advanced Imaging.
 Please refer to following
 link: https://github.com/OliverNicolini/BananaCam